OmLandge/Iron-Man-Jarvis/JARVIS-master/README.md

   -  Make a new file in features folder, write the feature's function you want to include
   - Add the function's definition to __init__.py
-  - Add the voice commands through which you want to invoke the function /*
+  - Add the voice commands through which you want to invoke the function
-## Contribute
-Please read [CONTRIBUTING.md](https://github.com/Gladiator07/JARVIS/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
-*/

 ## Future Improvements
 - Generalized conversations can be made possible by incorporating Natural Language Processing
 - GUI can be made more nicer to look at and functional